nderousseaux/lord-of-the-trip/Documentation/DocumentationTechnique/WEB Documentation.md

-# API Lord of the Trips
+# Web site Lord of the Trips

 ## Choix techniques